ahmedryasser/Anaphorna/README.md

-# Anaphoria - Dementia Patient Support System
+# Anaphora - Dementia Patient Support System

 ## Description:
-Anaphoria is a web-based simulation of a wearable watch designed to help dementia patients by answering their questions and detecting repetitive behavior.
+Anaphora is a web-based simulation of a wearable watch designed to help dementia patients by answering their questions and detecting repetitive behavior.
 The system provides caregivers with a comprehensive CRUD interface to manage patient information and monitor patient repetitions and vitals.
 This project was took 24 hours to build.

 ## Features